-Over the next few days, your child will be learning about the world of insects, the largest group of animals on Earth.
-Below are some suggestions for activities that you can do at home to reinforce your child's learning about insects.
+During the next several days, your child will be learning about the world of insects.
+Insects are the largest group of animals on Earth.
+Below are some suggestions for activities that you can do at home to help your child continue to learn about insects.

-1. Insect Hunt
+1. Insect or Not?